Sterling K. Brown: Early life and education

 As a child, he went by the name Kelby; when he turned 16, he adopted the name Sterling, explaining in 2016:

-Brown grew up in Olivette, Missouri, an inner-ring suburb of St. Louis.
+Brown grew up in Olivette, Missouri, a suburb of St. Louis.
 He attended the private Mary Institute and St. Louis Country Day School.

 He graduated from Stanford University in 1998 with an acting degree.
-He had initially planned to major in economics with a focus on business, but fell in love with acting as a freshman.
-He did post-graduate study at New York University's Tisch School of the Arts, where he graduated with a Master of Fine Arts degree.
+He had initially majored in economics with a focus on business, planning on going into investment banking, but after finding his internship at the Federal Reserve to be a crashing bore and falling in love with acting as a freshman, he switched his major and career trajectory.
+He completed his Masters at New York University Tisch School of the Arts, where he graduated with an MFA.

 Career

+2002–2015: Early career

 After college, Brown performed a series of roles in regional theater.
+In the theater, Brown was cast in the 2002 production of Bertolt Brecht's The Resistible Rise of Arturo Ui starring Al Pacino, Paul Giamatti, Steve Buscemi, John Goodman and Jacqueline McKenzie at the National Actors Theater.
+That same year he played the sea captain Antonio in The Public Theatre's revival of the William Shakespeare play Twelfth Night at the Delacorte Theatre.
+He acted alongside Zach Braff, Julia Stiles, David Harbour, Natalie Gold, Oliver Platt, and Christopher Lloyd.

-He has also appeared on numerous television shows including ER, NYPD Blue, JAG, Boston Legal, Alias, Without a Trace, Supernatural, and Third Watch.
-He was a regular in the comedy Starved, and has also appeared in movies, including Stay with Ewan McGregor, Brown Sugar with Taye Diggs, and Trust the Man with David Duchovny and Julianne Moore.
+He has also appeared on numerous television shows, including ER, NYPD Blue, JAG, Boston Legal, Alias, Without a Trace, Supernatural, and Third Watch.
+He was a regular in the comedy Starved, and has also appeared in numerous films, including Brown Sugar (2002) with Taye Diggs, Stay (2005) with Ewan McGregor, and Trust the Man (2005) with David Duchovny and Julianne Moore.
 He had a recurring role on the television series Supernatural, as vampire hunter Gordon Walker.

-He played Dr. Roland Burton on Army Wives and Detective Cal Beecher on Person of Interest, and appeared on Medium.
-In 2008, he played David Mosley on the "Patience" episode of Eli Stone.
-In 2016, he starred in the FX miniseries The People v.
-O. J. Simpson: American Crime Story as Christopher Darden, for which he won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie at the 68th Primetime Emmy Awards.
+In 2006, he played Macduff in The Public Theatre's production of William Shakespeare's Macbeth at the Anspacher Theater.
+Brown acted opposite Liev Schreiber and Jennifer Ehle.
+From 2007 to 2013, he played Dr. Roland Burton on the Lifetime drama series Army Wives.
+In 2009, he acted in the Tarell Alvin McCraney play The Brother/Sister Plays at The Public Theater.
+The production had two parts and was directed by Robert O'Hara featuring performances from Andre Holland and Brian Tyree Henry.

-In the theater, Brown was cast in the 2002 production of Bertolt Brecht's The Resistible Rise of Arturo Ui starring Al Pacino, Paul Giamatti, Steve Buscemi, John Goodman and Jacqueline McKenzie.
-In 2014, he starred as Hero in Suzan-Lori Parks' Odyssey-inspired play Father Comes Home From the Wars at New York's Public Theater.
-He also starred in the 2014 movie The Suspect with Mekhi Phifer.
+During this time, he guest starred in Eli Stone (2008), Medium (2010), The Good Wife (2011), and Masters of Sex (2014).
+He took the role as Detective Cal Beecher on Person of Interest from 2012 to 2013.
+In 2014, he starred as Hero in Suzan-Lori Parks's Odyssey-inspired play Father Comes Home From the Wars at New York's Public Theater.